 Organizations like these can help connect you with support and resources in your area, introduce you to community advocates for people with limb difference, and help you start learning how to thrive with a prosthesis.

 See what’s next for your journey with an upper limb difference

 Amputation rehab after losing a hand or arm

 After your procedure, you and your care team will work together to help you manage your residual limb and learn how to use a prosthetic.
 See what the rehab process looks like.

 A prosthetic arm can make a big difference in your day-to-day life, but learning to use one takes lots of practice.
 Find out how to pick the right device and get the most from it.

 Exploring bionic life stories

 Discover a truly remarkable group of people who've come together to share their experiences, their inspiration, and their tips and tricks for living an empowered life with a bionic hand.
-Explore their inspiring stories - and share yours!
+Come explore their inspiring stories - and share yours!